 8. THINKING "NATURAL" ALWAYS MEANS BETTER

 Would you rub a bunch of lemon slices all over your face just because they're natural?
 We (and your skin's pH levels) seriously hope not.
 When it comes to skincare and cosmetics, "natural" and "plant-based" do not necessarily mean safe, more effective, or even effective at all.
 The FDA doesn't have a tight grip on skincare and cosmetic definitions, so too often these words are tossed around haphazardly with no set standards.
-Try to avoid getting duped by misleading marketing lingo by honing in on two things: 1.
-Have the ingredients listed been proven safe and effective by clinical studies? and 2.
-Is the concentration and pairing of ingredients safe?
+Try to avoid getting duped by misleading marketing lingo by honing in on three things: 1.
+What is the product's pH level?
+The optimum pH of human skin is 4.5-5.5, so make sure your products fall between this range.
+This is why our B22 Health Night Gel was created at a pH level of 5.2 to be the best naturally complementary moisturizer for your skin.
+2. Is the concentration and pairing of ingredients safe?
+More often than not, a product will boast a bevy of well-regarded active ingredients that look great on the label, but actually wind up cancelling each other out—or worse, causing irritation (as mentioned in #6).
+3. Are any harmful filler ingredients included?
+At B22 Health, we say forget the fillers.
+This includes parabens, mineral oils, synthetic fragrances, PEGs, among others.
+When it comes to the skincare industry, it's crucial to take your time reading and understanding labels.
 It might take some extra research, but your skin will thank you.

 Learn more about B22 Health's revolutionary Night Gel here.